 In the afternoon the wind came from the north at 15-19 knots and I let out 10 more meters of chain.
 Before doing so I thought that we had dragged because the boat was very far from her earlier position.
 But, after I snorkeled to the anchor I saw that it was well set and that it had not moved at all.
 This was the hottest afternoon during this cruise.
 The temperature inside the cabin which was shaded by the tent had reached 35°C (95°F).
 I swam very frequently just to stay comfortable.
 I also did a lot of reading.
 I finished the The Three Musketeers and started reading on the Kindle its sequel Twenty Years After.
 By late afternoon Thetis was blissfuly the only boat here.

 I called our Kalami caretaker Yiorgos.
-The grapes are now ripe and need to be harvested.
-I revised my plan I will return to the marina on Sunday, rent a car, and be in Kalami for the harvest and crushing on early Monday morning.
+The grapes were now ripe and needed to be harvested.
+I revised my plan.
+I will return to the marina on Sunday, rent a car, and be in Kalami for the harvest and crushing on early Monday morning.

 For dinner I made pasta with one of the Rio Mare prepared tuna sauces.
 It was not too bad for a commercial sauce when accompanied with a lot of freshly graded Parmesan.